 What research on marijuana does the University of Mississippi (UM) conduct?

 UM’s research interests include studies of the botanical, pharmacological and chemical properties of the cannabis plant.
 In addition to supporting the research community through UM’s participation in the National Institute on Drug Abuse (NIDA) Drug Supply Program, UM collaborates with industry partners in support of the development and commercialization of FDA-approved drug products derived from cannabis.
 UM’s expertise in drug delivery is used to develop optimized formulations for evaluation in animal models and human clinical trials.

-Does marijuana have medical benefits?
+Does cannabis have medical benefits?

-Additional clinical research is needed to better understand the safety and efficacy of marijuana, especially in the smoked form.
+Additional clinical research is needed to better understand the safety and efficacy of cannabis, especially in the smoked form.
 For a complete listing of all projects funded by the National Institutes of Health (NIH) examining the potential therapeutic benefits of cannabinoids, see the Therapeutic Cannabinoid Research category in the NIH RePORT database.

 Is the University of Mississippi the only legal marijuana grower in the U.S.?